 Chrysostomos

-The Greek word "Chrysostomos" in the tenth paragraph of Telemachus compounds Chrysos (gold) and stoma (mouth).
+The Greek word "Chrysostomos" in the tenth paragraph of Telemachus compounds chrysos (gold) and stoma (mouth).
 Several orators of antiquity acquired this epithet "golden-mouthed," notably St. John Chrysostomos (ca. 349-407), a renowned speaker and one of the Three Holy Hierarchs of the Greek Orthodox faith.
-The odd one-word sentence appears to comment on Mulligan's "even white teeth glistening here and there with gold points," in the previous sentence.
-It is the first appearance in Ulysses of the book's revolutionary stylistic device of interior monologue, often mislabeled stream of consciousness.
+The odd one-word sentence appears to react to Mulligan's "even white teeth glistening here and there with gold points" in the previous sentence, and by extension to Mulligan's facility with words.
+It is the first appearance in Ulysses of the book's revolutionary stylistic device of interior monologue, and it introduces readers to a Stephen who has a lot going on in his head, not only apart from external reality but in opposition to it.

-This Byzantine mosaic of Hagios Ioannis Chrystostomos, Archbishop of Constantinople, resides in the great Orthodox basilica of Hagia Sophia in Constantinople (now a mosque in Istanbul).
+Byzantine mosaic of Hagios Ioannis Chrystostomos, Archbishop of Constantinople, in the great Orthodox basilica of Hagia Sophia in Constantinople (now a mosque in Istanbul).
 Source: Wikimedia Commons.

 Édouard Dujardin, Les lauriers sont coupés.